-At a New York pub, the UK election is the main event
+The UK election has Bernie Sanders fans wondering what could have been

 Story highlights

-- "The EU must be laughing," says Conservative supporter
+- "The EU must be laughing," a Conservative supporter says

+New York (CNN)Left-wing, anti-establishment, easily written off -- Texan Colin Kalmbacher sees strong parallels between Bernie Sanders and British Labour Party leader Jeremy Corbyn.

+"Hashtag Bernie would have won," Kalmbacher said, reacting to Labour's surprising showing in Thursday's UK general election.
+Conservatives lost their parliamentary majority, while Labour picked up seats under Corbyn's leadership.

-New York (CNN)British expats, vacationers and political geeks packed into the Churchill Tavern in midtown Manhattan on Thursday night to watch the results of Britain's general election roll in.
+Kalmbacher, a Sanders supporter, was among the American political geeks who joined British expats and vacationers at the Churchill Tavern in Midtown Manhattan to watch the UK election results roll in Thursday night.

 Only a handful had gathered when polls closed at 5 p.m.
-ET, a slight satellite delay meant that a Labour Party supporter sitting in the corner of the bar excitedly broke the news of the projected hung parliament 10 seconds before it flashed on the TV screens showing the BBC News channel.
+ET.
+A slight satellite delay resulted in a Labour supporter sitting in the corner of the bar excitedly breaking the news of a projected hung parliament 10 seconds before it flashed on TV screens showing BBC News.

-As the work day came to a close, a small crowd grew to more than 100.
-It was the second time in one day that some bars in the US would be packed with politics, not sports, fans.
-The testimony of former FBI director James Comey before Congress drew crowds in DC bars earlier in the day.
+As the workday came to a close, the small crowd grew to more than 100.
+Once again, politics, not sports, found bars packed.
+Former FBI Director James Comey's testimony before a Senate panel had drawn crowds to Washington bars earlier Thursday.

 The tourists

-Vacationers Deb and Neil Smith, from Birmingham, were among the first to arrive.
-The couple left England before polls opened on Thursday morning but cast a postal vote in advance.
+Vacationers Deb and Neil Smith of Birmingham, England, were among the first to arrive.
+The couple left the UK before polls opened Thursday morning, but they had cast a vote in advance by mail.

-Labour supporters who opposed Brexit, they were pleased by the exit poll and even more pleased they had already exchanged their sterling for dollars after watching the pound drop when when a hung parliament was projected.
+Labour supporters who opposed Brexit, the Smiths said they were happy about the exit poll results and even more pleased they had exchanged their sterling for dollars after watching the pound drop following the projection of a hung parliament.

-"When May called the election it looked like it was going to be a landslide for the Conservatives," Deb said, "but it flipped during the campaign."
+"When (Prime Minister Theresa) May called the (snap) election, it looked like it was going to be a landslide for the Conservatives," Deb Smith said, "but it flipped during the campaign."

-The Manchester and London terror attacks during the election campaign put a spotlight on May's time as home secretary when there were cuts to policing and stopped some people from voting for the Conservative, the couple believed.
+The couple pointed to the recent Manchester and London terror attacks putting May on the defensive over police cuts when she was home secretary.
+They believe it stopped some people from voting Conservative.

 The American

-Sporting a colorful Jeremy Corbyn T-shirt, Colin Kalmbacher didn't have a vote in Thursday's election.
-An attorney from Fort Worth, Texas, he volunteered for the Bernie Sanders campaign in New Hampshire and hopes America will take note of Labour's performance under Jeremy Corbyn.
+Sporting a colorful Jeremy Corbyn T-shirt, Kalmbacher didn't have a vote in Thursday's election.
+The Fort Worth, Texas, lawyer volunteered for the Bernie Sanders campaign in New Hampshire and said he hopes the United States will take note of Labour's performance under Corbyn.

-"You don't have to hide who you are, Bernie," Kalmbacher said, enjoying a Guinness soon after the results of the exit poll were released.
-"Corbyn and Sanders have a lot in common," he added, "Both are former backbenchers.
+"You don't have to hide who you are, Bernie," Kalmbacher said, enjoying a Guinness soon after the release of exit poll results.
+"Corbyn and Sanders have a lot in common," he added.
+"Both are former backbenchers.
 Both were written off by the establishment.
 Both were undercut by their own party.
 Both told they'd do no good in a general election."

-Corbyn's solid performance -- at least projected by the exit poll -- should show Americans that an anti-establishment candidate on the left can do well in a general election, "hashtag Bernie would have won," Kalmbacher said.
+Labour's solid showing -- at least projected by the exit poll -- should show Americans that an anti-establishment candidate on the left can do well in a general election, Kalmbacher said.

+Other Sanders fans at the Churchill Tavern shared similar sentiments about the UK election, as did his supporters online.

 The Tory